diwasrimal/easychat/README.md

 3. Run frontend

-A proxy is set up at `frontend/vite.config.js` to to redirect requests to `localhost:3030`, which  is the default port where the backend server runs.
-If you changed the `SERVER_ADDR` in `backend/.env` you need to update the vite config file to match the changed port.
+A proxy is set up at `frontend/vite.config.js` to redirect requests to the backend API. which  is the default port where the backend server runs.
+If you changed the `SERVER_PORT` in `backend/.env` you need to update the vite config file to match the changed port.

 ```sh